 - The App Volumes 4 packaging machine (called the provisioning machine in App Volumes 2.x) is used to create App Volumes 4 packages (or App Volumes 2.x AppStacks).

 The packaging machine should use a snapshot that is known to be virus free but also has no antivirus software installed.
 The presence of antivirus software can interfere with the proper creation of a package or AppStack.
 You can make sure it is virus free by installing the required operating system and base software programs without it being on the network and taking the snapshot.
 Alternatively, you can install antivirus software to it, scan it, uninstall the antivirus software, and take the snapshot.
 If possible, disconnect the provisioning machine from the network when creating a package or AppStack.

-- Consider excluding certain files and folders from real-time scanning on the App Volumes Manager.
+- Consider excluding certain files and folders from real-time scanning on machines running the App Volumes Agent.